jakevdp/jax/docs/beginner_guide.rst

 show you how to get JAX running and provide you some tutorials to get started.

-If looking to jump straight in take a look at the jax quickstart.
+If looking to jump straight in take a look at the JAX quickstart.

 .. toctree::
    :maxdepth: 1

    notebooks/quickstart

-For most users starting out the key functionalities of JAX to become familiar with are
+For most users starting out the key functionalities of JAX to become familiar with are `jax.jit`, `jax.grad`, and `jax.vmap`.

-- :func:`jax.jit`
-- :func:`jax.grad`
-- :func:`jax.vmap`

-For introductions to specific topics take a look at the tutorials contained in Jax-101
+A good way to get familiar with this is with the Jax-101 tutorials.

 .. toctree::
    :maxdepth: 2

    jax-101/index

-If you prefer a video format here is an introduction from Jake Vanderplas .
+If you prefer a video introduction here is one from Jake Vanderplas .

 .. raw:: html